nushakrishnan/change_annotator/README.md

 ## Acknowledgements

-This project is built upon the excellent [SAM2 repository](https://github.com/facebookresearch/sam2) (Segment Anything Model 2).
+This project is built upon the excellent [SAM 3 repository](https://github.com/facebookresearch/sam3) (Segment Anything Model 3).
 We gratefully acknowledge their contributions to the computer vision community.

 ## License